Skip to main content

 How to Buy Hot Sauce: A Shelf-Navigation Guide

-A practical buying guide for hot sauce—how to read labels, understand heat levels, choose by cuisine, and navigate the wild world of craft hot sauce without getting burned.
+A practical buying guide for hot sauce, how to read labels, understand heat levels, and choose by cuisine.

-Somewhere on that shelf is a sauce that will become your go-to—the one you put on everything, the one you buy in doubles because running out is unacceptable.
-This guide is how you find it without buying ten disappointments first.
+Somewhere on that shelf is a bottle you will actually use.
+This guide helps you find it without buying ten disappointments first.

 What’s Actually in the Bottle